 Backing up saved data and application data (game data)

-You can back up the saved data for games played on your PS Vita system, and the application data (game data) for games purchased from PlayStation®Store to your computer.
+You can back up the saved data for games played on your PS Vita system/PS TV system, and the application data (game data) for games purchased from PlayStation®Store, to your computer.

 Copying music, image, and video files

-You can display lists of music, image, and video files stored on your computer and transfer the files to your PS Vita system.
-You can also transfer music, image, and video files in the opposite direction.
+You can display lists of music, image, and video files stored on your computer and transfer the files to your PS Vita system/PS TV system.
+You can also transfer music, image, and video files from your PS Vita system/PS TV system to your computer.

 Backing up system files